About the role

 Associate – A co-opted governor without voting rights is known as an associate.
 When a school has no vacancies but is in need of someone with specific skills, they may recruit an associate governor.
 Similarly, if a governor is retiring, a governing board may decide to recruit an associate to bridge the gap.
 Often, schools will consider associate members first when any vacancies arise on the full governing board.

 Local authority governors – Governors who are nominated by the local authority but appointed by the governing board.
 We work with many local authorities to find volunteers for these roles.
 Often the requirement is simply someone who lives or works within the local authority but this can differ.

 Trustee/Director – Similar to a company board, trustees are high-level governors who are both company directors and charity trustees.
 Trustees have legal responsibilities governors don’t, as the trust is liable should anything go wrong.

 Which schools can you support as a governor?

-There are thousands of governor vacancies across England.
-Over three quarters of state schools in England are primary schools – so most of our vacancies are at primary level.
+There are thousands of governor vacancies across England and Wales.
+Over three quarters of state schools in England and Wales are primary schools – so most of our vacancies are at primary level.

 Many volunteers initially think that their skills and experience may be more suited to a secondary school, but primary school governing boards run in exactly the same way.
 Both primary and secondary school governors consider issues such as staffing, budgets, safeguarding, and curriculum – but at secondary level, you’ll be working with larger budgets and a bigger school population.